Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.8

-Enables information about all sectors (map layout) present in current episode/level, it will be available in the state.
+Enables information about all sectors (map layout) present in the current episode/level.
+It will be available in the state.

 Default value: false